alphonsi/alx-low_level_programming/README.md

-This repo contains projects for laerning low level languages
+This is repo contains projects for laerning C languages

-1. C